Psychology (PSYCHLGY)

 Components: Class

-Prereqs/Coreqs: P: PSYCHLGY 1130 with a "C" or better and MATH 12 or MATH 15 or MATH 1530 or mathematics proficiency level of 15 or above
+Prereqs/Coreqs: P: Sophomore standing, PSYCHLGY 1130 with a "C-" or better, and MATH 10 or MATH 12 or MATH 15 with a C- or better or mathematics proficiency level of 10 or above

 PSYCHLGY 2730 Life Span Developmental Psychology 3 Credits